usmannasution80/file-manager-php/README.md

 - Open your command line or terminal
 - Navigate to File Manager PHP directory
 - Rename __.env.example__ to __.env__
+- At __.env__ file, set `ROOT` value to path you want as root that will be accessed from this program.
 - Run `php artisan serve`
-### Delete and Rename
+### Delete, Rename, Upload
-If you want to use delete and rename functionality, you should have MySQL installed on your device.
+If you want to use delete, rename and upload functionality, you should have MySQL installed on your device.

 If you already have MySQL installed, you should edit __.env__ file at the MySQL section correspond to your MySQL.